 • Fruit: Strawberries & kiwi are classic choices, but raspberries, blackberries, or blueberries are also excellent choices.
 You can even use mandarin orange segments, sliced peaches, cherries, mango, or frankly, almost any other fruit you like.

-• Fruit Sauce: Lemon curd, passionfruit curd, mango curd, ANY kind of curd, Easy Raspberry Coulis Dessert Sauce or other fruit compote or sauce
+• Fruit Sauce: Lemon curd, passionfruit curd, mango curd, ANY kind of curd, Easy Raspberry Coulis Dessert Sauce or other fruit compote or sauce would be great toppings.

 • Sprigs of mint: I would probably do this more as a garnish than as something I would eat, but it would certainly be pretty!